"Welcome to the McCain Ranch"

 Suddenly, I felt a shot hit me and I fell over in pain.
 Another shot hit me.
 I laid motionless on the ground.

+Andrew felt victorious.
+“Hey Florry, did you see?
+I got me that rifleman!
 Hey Lloyd, did you see?
 I got him!
 It was me, wasn’t it?” he declared.

 I started moving, and Lloyd asked Andrew if he wanted to kill me.

 Andrew did, of course.
 But as he stepped out to take care of me, a shot rang out.
 Boom!
 It was Micah.
 He had come to help after all!

 Now it was just the two of them – Micah and Lloyd.
 Lloyd was sure Micah didn’t have a chance.
 As he slowly aimed, Micah quickly shot him dead in one shot!
 It was over.
 Micah came to my aid.